corralledcode/flagcalc/README.md

 would omit any graphs having a K_4 (complete graph on four vertices) or a 5-cycle with no edges bridging the cycle at a stage less than five in length (i.e. no edge “ce” or “bd” or “be”, etc.)

+Regarding the machine-readability, one uses “-d <filename>” in place or in addition to “-r” above, to read in the data in <filename> onto the workspace.

 2. -a nc=cr1 m2=girthm all

 This will take the logical “NOT” of the triangle-free criterion and then iterate to stage two, here the measure “girthm”: so it computes the girth (smallest cycle), hence it returns “3” for everything that passes the first iteration.
 Again, these simple examples verify the correctness of the code to ensure accuracy for more inquisitive invocations.